19 Career Options After Learning Japanese

 A Japanese major can prepare you for employment, requiring you to consult with, advise, and promote Japanese political candidates.

-Yet, it would mean you would have to move to Japan and have solid experience in a similar field.
+Yet it would mean moving to Japan and having solid experience in a similar field.

 Another option would be to be a political analyst.

-You would have to evaluate documents and share the findings and research with legislators, business executives, and other professionals in reports, document briefs, and presentations to support various goals.
+You would evaluate documents and share your findings and research with legislators, business executives, and other professionals through reports, briefs, and presentations to support various goals.

 For example, selling products in international markets, communicating with foreign nationals, and other activities cause an understanding of unfamiliar political environments.